 Understanding Apple's Unusual Options Activity

-Shares of Apple (NASDAQ:AAPL) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved up to $129.38.
+On Wednesday, shares of Apple (NASDAQ:AAPL) saw unusual options activity.
+After the option alert, the stock price moved down to $133.58.

 - Sentiment: BEARISH